cascode-labs/softworks/README.md

 ## Overview

-Softworks intimately couples generator code or configuration with template schematic and symbol views of a circuit design.
+Softworks intimately couples circuit design code and configuration with template schematic and symbol views of a circuit design.
-It allows code and software notebooks to be included in the Cadence Virtuoso database.
-It supports both Python using the PyCharm IDE and SKILL using Cadence's built in SKILL IDE for editing.
+It allows code, conifiguration, and documentation to be included in the Cadence Virtuoso database.
+It supports both Python using the VS Code IDE and SKILL using Cadence's built in SKILL IDE for editing.
 It is based on the idea that a library can simultaneously be a Cadence Library and a Python Package.
 It also supports Markdown, pptx, xls, and pdf views to streamline documentation of IP libraries to improve team collaboration.